 What operators and farmers see after their first season with GrainFlow.

 You don't need scheduling software to improve your yard.
-Research and early GrainFlow deployments show that simply making queue data visible to farmers reduces peak congestion by 20–30% — before any scheduling features are turned on.
+Research and early GrainFlow deployments show that simply making queue data visible to farmers reduces peak congestion by 20–30% before any scheduling features are turned on.

 When farmers can see the line, they self-organize.
 They shift trips to off-peak windows.
 They stop showing up all at once.
 The improvement is organic, immediate, and free of behavior change mandates.

-Add GrainFlow's full scheduling and capacity planning suite, and the remaining wait times compress further — achieving the full 40%+ reduction that transforms your operation.
+Add GrainFlow's full scheduling and capacity planning suite, and the remaining wait times compress further, achieving the full 40%+ reduction that transforms your operation.

-Key finding: Visibility alone cut wait times by 45% — with zero scheduling changes required.
+Key finding: Visibility alone cut wait times by 45%, with zero scheduling changes required.
 The full suite drives waits below 45 minutes.

 Already have a farmer-facing app like MyLDC or Viterra Connect?
 GrainFlow feeds real-time queue and wait data directly into it, no second app for your growers to download.

 Major grain companies invest millions in their own farmer-facing apps.
-GrainFlow doesn't replace those apps — it powers them.
+GrainFlow doesn't replace those apps.
+It powers them.
 Our API feeds real-time queue depth, wait times, and lane status directly into your existing platform, so your growers can check the line before they hook up the trailer.

 Computer vision counts trucks in real-time.
-Know your queue depth, wait times, and lane utilization — and share it with farmers automatically.
+Know your queue depth, wait times, and lane utilization, and share it with farmers automatically.

 Start HereA simple, shareable link that lets any farmer check the current line and historical wait patterns at your facility.
 No login required.